Health Promotion Empowers People to Live Their Best Lives

 What is Health Promotion?

-Health promotion is a field focused on empowering people to make informed choices for themselves.
-It resides on the prevention side of the healthcare industry, with the goal of helping individuals and communities adopt healthier habits to prevent and reverse lifestyle related disease.
+Health promotion careers focus on empowering people to make informed choices for themselves.
+It resides on the prevention side of the healthcare industry, with the goal of helping individuals and communities adopt healthier habits to prevent and reverse lifestyle-related disease.

 As Dr. Snelling points out, health promotion is an inherently interdisciplinary undertaking.